-In the EDA BioSquare, it is recommended that the maximum as-of-right heights of 110 feet and 150 feet as well as the maximum as-of-right FAR remain within the sub-district.
-Additionally, it is recommended the 10-foot building step-back after the first 70 feet in height along the eastern portion of Albany Street be removed.
+In the EDA BioSquare, it is recommended that the maximum as-of-right heights of 110 feet and 150 feet, as well as the maximum as-of-right FAR of 4.0, remain within the sub-district.
+Additionally, it is recommended that the 10-foot building step back after the first 70 feet in height along the eastern portion of Albany Street be eliminated.

-Proposed As-of-Right Heights and FARs - EDA BioSquare
+Proposed as-of-right heights and FARs - EDA BioSquare

-Proposed EDA BioSquare Sub-District
+Proposed EDA BioSquare sub-district

-Within the EDA BioSquare zoning subdistrict, PDAs will be allowed.
+Within the EDA BioSquare zoning sub-district, PDA's will be allowed.
 The maximum allowed PDA FAR in the sub-district shall be 6.5.
 Within area 1 (see map) (the portion of the sub-district within 100-feet east of Albany Street), the maximum allowed PDA building height shall be 120 feet.
 Within area 2 (see map)(the portion of the sub-district beyond the 100-foot setback from Albany Street and toward the Expressway), the maximum building height shall be 200 feet.